Km-Warda/Course-Documentations/Documentations/DevOps with GitLab CI Course.md

 - You can see all the merge requests to be created, merged or cancelled directly from the `"Merge Requests"`.
 - You can view all the branches from `"Repository > Branches"`.

-# Part2: Pipelines deployment to AWS
+# Part2: Pipelines Deployment to AWS

 ## Deploy stage
 After the testing's succeed, the deployment stage starts, and will be deployed to an S3 Bucket.